EmilRamsvik/Digital-Garden/content/Books/Book Reviews/History/Africa/Dancing in the Glory of Monsters.md

 - Nevertheless, Che’s experience, as well as the insurrection, ended in disaster.
 The beginning words of his Congo journal were: “This is the history of a failure.”

 - The nadir was perhaps reached in 1975, when Kabila’s forces snuck into Jane Goodall’s chimpanzee research camp in western Tanzania and kidnapped four American and Dutch students.
-They subjected their captives to lectures on Marxism and Leninism while demanding a ransom of $500,000.
+They subjected their captives to lectures on Marxism and Leninism while demanding a ransom of USD 500,000.
 This was the last straw for Tanzanian president Julius Nyerere, who had been tolerating the rebels out of disdain for Mobutu.

 - According to accounts that filtered out from his commanders, Kabila would resort to a Mobutist subterfuge, regularly sleeping with his commanders’ wives as a display of power and humiliation.